 Within the ruling party and among some leftist groups there has been burgeoning interest in an alternative concept of 'radical economic transformation'.
-It signals a rejection of the cautious macro-economic orthodoxy pursued since 1994, and a belief that the well-being of the poor majority has been sacrificed to placate financial markets and multinational corporations.
+It signals a rejection of the cautious macroeconomic orthodoxy pursued since 1994, and a belief that the wellbeing of the poor majority has been sacrificed to placate financial markets and multinational corporations.
 A search for more direct ways of driving progressive change has homed in on using the state's sizeable procurement budget for goods, services and big infrastructure projects to shift resource allocation patterns away from white-owned companies towards new and emerging black businesses.
-There is mounting evidence that this has required flouting official laws and regulations, and served as a smokescreen for a centralising power elite pursuing patronage politics, cronyism, rent-seeking and corrupt practices (Swilling et al, 2017).
-Other consequences have been to weaken public institutions and subvert state-owned enterprises, thereby undermining the delivery of cost-effective public services and discouraging private investment.
-The impact on the performance of mining, manufacturing and other industries has been damaging.
+There is mounting evidence that the language of transformation has been used to justify flouting official laws and regulations, and served as a smokescreen for a centralising power elite pursuing patronage politics, cronvism, rentseeking and corrupt practices (Swilling et al. 2017).
+Other consequences have been to weaken public institutions and subvert state-owned enterprises, thereby undermining the delivery of cost-effective public services and eroding confidence within the private sector.
+The impact on the investment in mining, manufacturing and other industries has been very damaging.
+The transformation agenda could well backfire by crippling a system that is not sufficiently inclusive because it does not recognise how the economy works.

-An alternative, more conventional agenda gaining ground among economic insiders is that the priority is to halt the slide, restore confidence among domestic and foreign investors, relax onerous regulations hampering business activity, provide greater policy certainty, and rebuild integrity in public institutions.
-This means replacing dishonest political leaders and public officials, re-establishing the principles of good governance and accountability, reinstating fiscal disciplines, raising taxes and reining in public sector spending and wages.
-There is an assumption that bold structural economic reforms and other fundamental changes are incompatible with growth and should be eschewed because they are risky to an unsettled market economy.
+An alternative, more conventional agenda gaining ground among economic insiders is that the priority is to halt the slide, restore faith among domestic and foreign investors, relax onerous regulations hampering business activity, provide greater policy certainty, and rebuild integrity in public institutions.
+This means replacing dishonest political leaders and public officials, re-establishing the principles of good governance and accountability, reinstating fiscal disciplines, raising taxes and reining in public sector spending and wages.1 There is an assumption that bold structural economic reforms and other fundamental changes are incompatible with growth and should be eschewed because they are risky to a rattled market economy.
 They threaten powerful economic interests and mobile talent, who could withdraw their resources and undermine the prospects of recovery.
 Reinstating normalcy, predictable rules and patience will pay-off as confidence gradually returns, investment and spending pick up, businesses expand, employment increases, the labour market tightens and wages rise over time.
 Rising tax revenues will pay for improved public services, enhanced redistribution and poverty alleviation for those without jobs.
+Of course, the risk with this cautious, growth-first agenda is that too much will remain the same and its credibility will not survive.